 One of the Center's core activities is a weekly seminar during the academic school year followed by discussion covering current research both inside and outside CEHG member labs.
 In the Evolgenome seminar series, local and guest speakers present their work related to the topics of the Center.
 The topics range from theoretical evolutionary biology, large scale sequencing studies, paleontology, and population history, to experimental studies of evolution using model systems.
 The speakers are typically professors, postdocs, or graduate students discussing ongoing research.
-The seminars commonly take place in the School of Medicine, in Li Ka Shing Learning and Knowledge Center (http://lksc.stanford.edu/), Clark Center, or the Alway Building during Wednesday lunch hours.
-Delicious food is always provided, so be sure to bring your friends!
+The seminars currently take place via Zoom.
+Prior to the pandemic, they took place in the School of Medicine, in Li Ka Shing Learning and Knowledge Center (https://conferencecenter.stanford.edu/), Clark Center, or the Alway Building during Wednesday lunch hours.

-In order to encourage interaction between CEHG members, we invite everyone to enjoy a simple lunch (provided by CEHG) before the seminar starts at 12:15pm or 12:30pm.
-We also encourage questions during the seminar and ask speakers to allow for plenty of time afterwards for a Q&A session.
+We encourage questions during the seminar and ask speakers to allow for plenty of time afterwards for a Q&A session.
 We also invite attendees to tweet their responses and thoughts, using #Evolgenome.

 Miss a seminar?
 Follow CEHG coverage @StanfordCEHG.
 You can watch on Stanford's popular youtube channel: Maude Phipps (from Monash University in Malaysia) discuss "Indigenous Communities of Malaysia, their Genetic History and Health" (November 2015); Elizabeth Jerison (from Harvard University) present her findings on "Genetic Determinants of Adaptability and Trade-Offs in Yeast Laboratory Evolution" (January 2016); and Michael Pearce (Stanford University) on "Evolutionary Speed Ups from Rare Reassortment" (February 2016).